British Newspapers Online

 There’s a sub-edition for the town of Buntingford, seven miles to the south.

 It comes out on Thursdays.
-An e-edition’s also available free on the website, though you have to register for it; and a small number of copies are handed out on the day of publication at Tesco in Royston (morning) and at Royston railway station (evening).
+An e-edition’s also available free on the website, though you have to register for it; and a small number of copies are distributed via pickup points in the town centre.
+A slightly larger number of copies are sold through the news trade.

 • Address: